Thierrynjike/pythonKit/README.md

 ## Author

-39903360, thierrynjike14@gmail.com
+Thierry Njike, thierrynjike14@gmail.com

 ## License

-pythonKit is available under the MIT license.
+pythonKit is available under the Apache 2.0 license.
 See the LICENSE file for more info.